 Indicator and Target

 We have set KPIs and environmental targets in the 5-Year Business Plan as indicators and targets for evaluating and managing potential business impacts and climate-related risks and opportunities for each value chain.
 Based on the progress of the 5-Year Business Plan, we reviewed KPIs related to climate change in FY2021.
-As a result, we raised Scope 1 and Scope 2 targets to the global target level of 1.5°C, and for Scope 3, we also updated our setting of CO2 emissions reduction target we seek from our suppliers to 1.5°C level for the supplier engagement target.Our GHG emissions reduction targets (Scope1 + Scope2) and supplier engagement target (Scope3) have been approved as 1.5℃ targets by the Science Based Targets (SBT) Initiative
+As a result, we raised Scope 1 and Scope 2 targets to the level of 1.5℃ targe.
+For Scope 3, we updated the supplier engagement target by requesting suppliers to set their CO2 emission reduction target to “1.5℃ level,” and in June 2023, we obtained certification for the “1.5℃ target” from the SBT Initiative.

 CO2 emission